-Chapter 1 "Organizational Behavior" began with the quote that the people make the place, and this holds especially true for members of the top management team.
+That "the people make the place" holds especially true for members of the top management team.
 In a study of 15 firms that demonstrated excellence, defined as sustained performance over a 15-year period, leadership researcher Jim Collins noted that those firms attended to people first and strategy second.
-"They got the right people on the bus, moved the wrong people off the bus, ushered the right people to the right seats-then they figured out where to drive it."Collins, J. (2001, July-August).
+"They got the right people on the bus, moved the wrong people off the bus, ushered the right people to the right seats-then they figured out where to drive it."
+Collins, J. (2001, July-August).
 Level leadership.
 Harvard Business Review, 66-76.
 The best teams plan for turnover.
 Succession planning is the process of identifying future members of the top management team.
 Effective succession planning allows the best top teams to achieve high performance today and create a legacy of high performance for the future.